About Texas Children's Hospital

 - Demonstrate interpersonal skills; demonstrate good verbal communication skills; demonstrate good time management skills and provide excellent customer service skills

-- Ability to demonstrate quick decision making and self-initiated work behaviors is necessary
+- Ability to demonstrate quick decision making and self-initiated work behaviors

 - Bilingual in Spanish/English preferred